Hearing aid fitting process

 Step 1: Take a professional hearing test

 • Otoscopy: The next step is to look in your ear.
-Your HCP will perform an otoscopy, which is the process of using a lighted scope to visually examine any issues that may be affecting hearing, like earwax or infection.
+Your HCP will perform an otoscopy, which is the process of using a lighted scope to visually examine any issues that may affect hearing, like earwax or infection.

 • Additional tests: To better understand the type of hearing loss you’re experiencing, your HCP will also perform bone and air conduction tests, which help to pinpoint exactly where the loss is happening and what’s causing it.
 These tests provide a deeper view of your hearing loss, allowing your HCP to tailor the best treatment for you.
 “Hearing loss for most people is in your inner ear, but you can have hearing problems in your outer ear, at your eardrum [and] in your brain,” Boechler says.
 “So, part of the hearing evaluation is determining where that hearing [loss] is.”